Medicare and COBRA for Early Retirement: What You Need to Know in 2026

 Understanding Medicare

 Medicare is a federal health insurance program primarily designed for individuals aged 65 and older.
-However, it can also cover younger individuals with specific disabilities or health conditions like end-stage renal disease or amyotrophic lateral sclerosis (ALS).
+It also covers certain younger individuals with qualifying disabilities or health conditions such as End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS).

 Original Medicare (Parts A and B)